ekwan/PyQuiver/README.md

 ### `autoquiver.py`

-A common use case of `PyQuiver` is to calculate KIEs over a large amount of candidate ground state and transition state files, while making the same substitutions in each pair.
-The `autoquiver` module accomplishes this.

-The module has additional functionality when used through a Python interface (read the IPython Notebook if interested) but also offers a simple command line interface.
+`autoquiver` allows KIEs to be calculated over many ground state and transition state files that share a common set of desired isotopic substitutions.
+(The `autoquiver` module has additional functionality when used through a Python interface (read the `src/quiver.ipynb` if interested) but the command line interface should suffice for most purposes.)

-Suppose we have a directory, `auto`, with the following files:
+Suppose we have a directory, `auto/`, with the following files:

 ```
 substitutions.config
 gs-type1.output    ts-type1.output